marinesciencedude/Black-Ops-Trilogy-Weapon-Packs/README.md

 * TheSkyeLord for making this possible with the majority of the weapon ports in this mod, also the source for these wallbuy assets:
   * chalk drawing images for Gewehr 43, M1A1 Carbine, StG 44, MP40, Kar98k, Thompson M1A1, Type 100, FG42, M30 from Skye's CoD WWII Weapon Ports: https://www.ugx-mods.com/forum/full-weapons/84/skyes-wwii-weapon-ports-page-1/23134/
   * chalk drawing for M1897 Trebuchet from Skye's BO4 Weapon Ports: https://www.ugx-mods.com/forum/full-weapons/84/skyes-bo4-weapon-ports/23133/
+* TheAllNightFall for making the WaW weapon part of the mod possible
 * [Beandon](https://steamcommunity.com/id/Beandon11) for providing Death Machine announcer voicelines
 * [N7aster](https://steamcommunity.com/profiles/76561199467224180) for providing Black Ops explosion sounds (weapons, PhD Flopper) and "FIVE" quotes from Ascension's Red Telephones
 * Scobalula's [Greyhound](https://github.com/Scobalula/Greyhound) for image extraction (circuits camo, chalk drawings)